Required navigation performance: Special Aircraft and Aircrew Authorization Required approach

 When conducting an RNP AR approach using a line of minima less than RNP 0.3, no single-point-of-failure can cause the loss of guidance compliant with the RNP value associated with the approach.
 Typically, the aircraft must have at least dual GNSS sensors, dual flight management systems, dual air data systems, dual autopilots, and a single inertial reference unit.

 When conducting an RNP AR approach with a missed approach less than RNP 1.0, no single-point-of-failure can cause the loss of guidance compliant with the RNP value associated with a missed approach procedure.
 Typically, the aircraft must have at least dual GNSS sensors, dual flight management systems, dual air data systems, dual autopilots, and a single inertial reference unit.

 Flight planning

 Manual or automated notification of an aircraft's qualification to operate along an air traffic services (ATS) route, on a procedure or in an airspace is provided to ATC via the flight plan.

+Recent applications

+In recent years, RNP approaches have been introduced at many regional and metropolitan airports to improve access in challenging terrain and to support noise abatement programs.
+For example, in the United States, custom RNP approaches have been designed for helicopter operators and business aviation, providing curved paths that minimize noise exposure over residential areas.
+In 2025, Naples Airport in Florida began testing RNP-based departure and arrival procedures developed in ...collaboration with Hughes Aerospace to raise arrival altitudes and reduce community noise impacts.

+Application in helicopter operations

+RNP procedures are increasingly applied in helicopter flight operations to enable safe access to heliports and confined areas with challenging terrain or airspace.
+Specialized designs such as curved radius-to-fix (RF) legs and guided visual approaches have been validated in the United States and Asia to improve efficiency and safety for rotary-wing aircraft.

+Helicopter and vertical flight applications

+Performance-based navigation (PBN) concepts, including RNP AR procedures, have been extended to rotorcraft operations.
+Third-party procedure design organizations such as Hughes Aerospace have developed and validated satellite-based RNP AR approaches tailored for helicopters in constrained terrain and urban environments.
+These procedures enable precision access to heliports and vertiports using curved paths, reducing noise and fuel burn while maintaining obstacle clearance.

+Recent applications

+In addition to fixed-wing operations, PBN procedures have been adopted for vertical-lift, air ambulance, and advanced air mobility operations.
+Hughes Aerospace and other certified providers have implemented RNP/RNAV procedures supporting access to airports and heliports in complex terrain.